Advertisement

 If the busy looks and cabin decor are up your alley, this is a strong contender

 The plug-in hybrid powertrain works well: good range in electric mode, seamless in hybrid mode and quite fun in manual mode.
-Otherwise we know from other VW Group cars that the low-power petrols are decent and the high-power AWD is effective.
+The high-power AWD version is effective too, but just be sure you need that grunt and the extra driven wheels, because it's fairly thirsty and (at over £45k) not cheap to buy either.

-The interior is distinctive in design and materials, and Cupra has improved the interface over VW's standard by judiciously adding some switches.
+The Terramar's interior is distinctive in design and materials though, and Cupra has improved the interface over VW's standard by judiciously adding some switches.
 If the busy looks and cabin decor are up your alley, this is a strong contender in a crowded class.

 The Rivals